zhangyuesai/elliptic-curve/README.md

 ![image](screenshot.png)

 We have already known that Pollard's rho algorithm runs in $O(\sqrt{n})$ time, where $n$ is the order of the elliptic curve.
 In the program running shown above, each parameter set's `n` is approximately 4 times of that in the previous set, and the number of steps `k` is approximately twice.
-This confirms that my implementation of Pollard's rho algorithm does run in $O(\sqrt{n})$ time, and is very likely to be correct.
+This confirms that my implementation of Pollard's rho algorithm does run in $O(\sqrt{n})$ time, and is very likely to be correct -- I think it is.

 ## Reference